simonprovost/scikit-longitudinal/docs/API/estimators/ensemble/longitudinal_stacking.md

 accuracy_score(y, y_pred) # (6)
 ```

 1. Define the features_group manually or use a pre-set from the LongitudinalDataset class.
+If the data was from the ELSA database, you could have used the pre-sets such as `.setup_features_group('elsa')`.
 2. Define the non-longitudinal features or use a pre-set from the LongitudinalDataset class.
+If the data was from the ELSA database, you could have used the pre-sets such as `.setup_features_group('elsa')` which therefore automatically sets the non-longitudinal features.
 3. Define the base estimators for the ensemble.
 Longitudinal-based or non-longitudinal-based estimators can be used.
 However, what is important is that the estimators are trained prior to being passed to the LongitudinalStackingClassifier.
 4. Lexico Random Forest do not require the non-longitudinal features to be passed.
 However, if an algorithm does, then it would have been used.
 5. Define the meta-learner for the ensemble.
 The meta-learner can be any classifier from the scikit-learn library.
 Today, we are using the LogisticRegression classifier, DecisionTreeClassifier, or RandomForestClassifier for simplicity of their underlying algorithms.